antipodos/stravalead/README.md

 ## install
 Built for heroku.
 Best installed by creating a heroku app, cloning this repository, setting git remotes to the heroku repo, pushing and deploying the app on heroku.
 Finally running the dyno.
 Recommended: use heroku postgres for persistence, heroku scheduler for scheduling the jobs.
-Make sure to add the ffmpeg needed for creating the bar chart race video.
+Make sure to add the ffmpeg buildpack needed for creating the bar chart race video.

 ## environment
 Needs the following environment variables set: